Who We Are

-NARR serves as the collective “voice of health” in radiological preparedness by:
+NARR serves as the collective “voice of health” in radiological preparedness through:

-- Participating in national dialogues on radiological emergency issues
+- Participation in national dialogues on radiological emergency issues

-- Providing thoughtful feedback on documents, policies, and guidelines
+- Provision of feedback on documents, policies, and guidelines

-- Convening partners to raise awareness of and resolve radiological emergency issues
+- Convening of partners to raise awareness of and resolve radiological emergency issues

 What We Do

 NARR seeks to address the problems of limited visibility for radiation preparedness, confusion about roles and responsibilities in a radiological incident among partners, and the need for robust tools for practitioners in the field.

 To address these problems, NARR builds radiological emergency preparedness, response and recovery capacity and capabilities by promoting the: